 They shuffle into the sanctuary one by one.
 Some wear stress-strained faces and weary half-smiles.
 Many take up stations by the nearest exits.
 Others begin unpacking Mary Poppins bags full of sticker books, Cheerios, and Magna-Tiles—anything just to survive the sermon.
 One intercepts a beeline for microphone cables; another whispers reminders to stand up straight.
-Countless others’ faces are absent this week—wiping sick brows, grieving a private loss, or feverishly packing bags for a family
+Countless others’ faces are absent this week—wiping sick brows, grieving a private loss, or feverishly packing bags for a family vacation trip.

 Each of these moms in your church community carries her own particular burdens from the week behind and for the week ahead.
 Whether a church leader, friend, or fellow mom in the trenches, how do you show these sisters they’re seen and loved?
 Here are four simple places to start: